CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Then, it imports transport costs through the ``import_transport_costs`` function (from the ``compute_income.py`` module).

 The first part of this function imports data on transportation times and distances (at the SP level), and estimates of public transportation fixed (over one month) and variable costs, based upon linear regressions using data from :cite:t:`roux` (table 4.15).
-It also imports fuel prices for the variable component of private transportation costs, and 400 rands as the monthly depreciation cost of a vehicle for its fixed component.
+It also imports fuel prices for the variable component of private transportation costs, and 400 rands as the monthly depreciation cost of a vehicle for their fixed component.

-In a second part, it computes the total yearly monetary cost of commuting for one household over round trips:
+In a second part, the function computes the total yearly monetary cost of commuting for one household over round trips:

 .. literalinclude:: ../calibration/sub/compute_income.py
    :language: python